gothinkster/realworld/spec/README.md

 # Creating New Framework Implementations

-Here's how it works:
+Before getting started on a new implementation, please **check and see if there any [github issues](https://github.com/gothinkster/realworld/issues) for the framework** you want to implement.

-1. Check and see if there any github issues regarding the framework you want to implement
+If someone else has started working on an implementation, consider jumping in and helping them!

-2. If there aren't, feel free [fork our starter kit](https://github.com/gothinkster/realworld-starter-kit) & post the link to it in a new issue.
+Otherwise, feel free to **[fork our starter kit](https://github.com/gothinkster/realworld-starter-kit) & post the link to it in a new "stack wip" issue.**

-# Project Overview
+## Project Overview

 "Conduit" is a social blogging site (i.e. a Medium.com clone).
 It uses a custom API for all requests, including authentication.
 You can view a live demo over at https://react-redux.realworld.io